aleshaleksey/fansys23/skills.md

 - **Stay in saddle**: Keep your seating under adverse circumstances (non-action).
   - Threshold = Threshold of provoking event.
   - On damage over 20, threshold = [damage suffered / 2]
+- **Take care**: Yes.
+- **Try again**: Yes, where appropriate.
+For "fight" and "control" the threshold increases by 1 for every failure.

 __DEX: Sleight of Hand__